Sunday, December 1, 2019

 ¶ This Collect is to be repeated every day, after the other Collects in Advent, until Christmas Day.

 Today’s Collect, like almost all of them, starts out asking God’s Grace, His Help, His intervention to allow us to turn our backs on evil and our own desires that we might make His Desire our desire.
 This theme is constant through ought most of the collects for the simple reason that it is truth.
 And it is the truth that without God’s intervention in our lives through the help of the Holy Ghost we are doomed to fail.
-If you will understand how much we fall short in our “natural” desire, you will understand that to cast off the works of darkness and don the armour of light, we must turn to Christ, who came to visit us, born in a simple and humble inn in Bethlehem.
-As His manner of birth, we must be humble as well, not boastful and proud like the rich
+If you will understand how short we fall in our “natural” desire, you will understand to cast off the works of darkness and don the armour of light, we must turn to Christ, who came to visit us, born in a simple and humble inn in Bethlehem.
+As His manner of birth, we must be humble as well, not boastful and proud like the rich, but meek and lowly, to embrace light and cast off the works of darkness.
+We have to let go of our pride in order to be humble and be able to cast off the works of darkness.
+Though He came in a rather humble manner, He shall return in a glorious and majestic manner, a rather stark contrast to His original incarnation, leaving no doubt who has come to lead us.
+Consider also that when Jesus came into this world, He knew precisely and exactly how He would leave and the pain and suffering it would entail.
+There was no way to justify in His mind that while there would be 99 percent casualties, it would not be Him.
+He knew exactly what would happen, yet He came anyway.
+He came for us.
+He came that we might not have just eternal existence, but eternal life and freedom.

-The simple truth of the matter is that we must embrace lightness and reject the darkness.
+The whole point of the Collect, Epistle and Gospel is that we must embrace light and reject the darkness.
 We do this by allowing the Holy Ghost into our hearts, to shine the light in our hearts and expel the darkness.
-It is a truly bright light that will cleanse our hearts of the inner darkness and will send the darkness scattering like insects.
+It is a true and bright light which will cleanse our hearts of the inner darkness and will send the darkness scattering like insects.
 Only then can we truly don the armor of light.
 We need to train our brains and minds and souls in this way, so that we can act for Christ.
-This is a constant process that will occur for the rest of our lies until we are called home to join our friends and family who have gone before and Christ and His Father.
+This constant battle will occur for the rest of our lives until we are called home to join our friends and family who have gone before and Christ and His Father.
 We have been called to do these things, as sons and daughters of God, but only with a conscious effort on our part to accept Him and more importantly to listen to Him, can we do these things.
 To do these things we have to live it.
 Not just say we are living it, but physically perform the actions needed to live it.

 This takes us right into the Gospel according to Saint Matthew.
 We must not be for God in speech only, but in deed.
 When Jesus came into this world, He came knowing the true purpose of His coming, He came knowing how He would leave, He came knowing the cost at which our souls would be accounted at perfect.
-His whole ministry, including his death and resurrection can be best summed up in one word; action.
+He knew what He had to do to save our souls for eternity.
+His whole ministry, including his death and resurrection, can be best summed up in one word; action.
 He consistently backed up His Message with actions and not just words.
-This is a pattern for us to follow as believers, we are called not just to say good words, but back those good words up with actions.
+This is a pattern for us to follow as believers; we are called not just to say good words, but back those good words up with actions.
 The story of Palm Sunday is the same as that of the Nativity.
 For on Palm Sunday, there was joy in the crowd at the arrival of the Savior, much as there was in the stable at the arrival of the Child Jesus.
 Yet, many in the very same crowd who cried “Hosanna” on Palm Sunday were there early on Good Friday.
 For what did they cry then?

 “Crucify Him, Crucify Him!”